-Surfer’s ear is caused by consistent exposure to cold water and is a progressive disease that slowly develops.
+Surfer’s ear, aka exostosis, is caused by consistent exposure to cold water and is a progressive disease that slowly develops.

 The body attempts to protect the eardrum by causing the growth of new bone growth, which is known as exostosis.

 If the condition isn’t treated, it can lead to the full closure of the ear canal due to the blockage, resulting in being deaf.

 In severe cases, 80 to 90 percent of the eardrum can become blocked.

 What Does Surfer’s Ear Feel Like?
+Surfer’s Ear Symptoms

 It can be associated with the eardrum or canal feeling full.
 Aching is often a sign that irritation is present.

 Over time, pus and discharge can start to leak out of the ear if the condition isn’t treated in a timely manner.